Understanding Your Options

 The parties may jointly engage other experts as needed.

 For more information, please visit the International Academy of Collaborative Professionals website: collaborativepractice.com

-Clients each have an an attorney representing them, and the attorneys are assisting the clients by getting to agreements by sending proposals back and fort, attorney phone calls, and possibly scheduling settlement meetings or attorney-attended mediation.
+Clients each have an attorney representing them, and the attorneys are assisting the clients by getting to agreements by sending proposals back and forth, attorney phone calls, and possibly scheduling settlement meetings or attorney-attended mediation.